 However, it turns out this fashionable beverage may be the reason you are filled with emotions after a couple of glasses of your favourite cocktail.

-New research published by the British Medical Journal found certain spirits are linked directly to unhappy emotions and are likely to trigger your tears.
+Although some claim it's numerous 'health benefits' means gin is good for you, new research published by the British Medical Journal found certain spirits are linked directly to unhappy emotions and are likely to trigger your tears.

 A survey was carried out by 30,000 individuals, between 18- 34-years old, and those who drank spirits felt increasingly emotional, in comparison to wine and beer drinkers who felt more relaxed.